-When my friend David Brooks announced the launch of the Mr. Meaner app this weekend, I was excited to try it out.
+When my friend David Brooks announced the launch of the Mr. Meaner app, I was excited to try it out.

 I sent him a quick message.
 Hey, David.
 This looks good.
 Will captions be added to the video?

 David replied, “I definitely need to add captions.”

 It’s straightforward to upload the transcript for a video, I explained.